SeisComP3/seiscomp3/src/trunk/apps/processing/scautoloc/descriptions/scautoloc.rst

 scautoloc normally runs as a daemon in the background, continuously reading picks and amplitudes and processing them in real time.
 However, scautoloc may also be operated in offline mode.
 This is useful for debugging.
-Offline mode is activated by setting autoloc.offline to true or by adding the parameter --offline to the command line.
+Offline mode is activated by setting :confval:`autoloc.offline` to true or by adding the parameter --offline to the command line.
 When operated in offline mode, scautoloc will connect neither to the messaging nor to the database.
 Instead, it reads picks in the pick file format from standard input.
 Example for